openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/hello_classification.rst

 ####################

-At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image to the OpenVINO™ Runtime plugin (Inference Engine in C API), performs synchronous inference, and processes output data, logging each step in a standard output stream.
+At startup, the sample application reads command-line parameters, prepares input data, loads a specified model and image to the OpenVINO™ Runtime plugin, performs synchronous inference, and processes output data, logging each step in a standard output stream.

 .. tab-set::